 To TGbf Editor: Please modify the text on P200L54 in D1.0 as follows.

 The sensing initiator shall set Distance Between DMG sensing Bursts subfield to the time between the start of successive burst.
-The sensing initiator shall set the Allocation Block Period subfield to the time between the start of successive instances in the burst.
+The sensing initiator shall set the Allocation Block Period subfield to the time measured in the number of beacon intervals (#2173) between the start of successive instances in the burst.
 The sensing initiator shall set the Number of Blocks subfield to the number of instances in the burst.
 The sensing initiator shall set the Allocation Block Duration subfield equal to the time allocated for the instance.

 SP: